-If you are on-campus, stop by the Student Services Hub at anytime to meet with an OSFA representative and get help with the FAFSA and other financial matters.
-OSFA hours are Monday - Friday, 8:30 a.m. - 5 p.m.
+If you are on-campus, stop by the Student Services Hub at anytime to meet with an FAO representative and get help with the FAFSA and other financial matters.
+FAO hours are Monday - Friday, 8:30 a.m. - 5 p.m.
 The Student Services Hub is located in the Sullivan Center at the Lake Shore Campus.

 Loyola has a March 1 financial assistance priority processing date, but we encourage you to apply for financial assistance at any time.
 Although some programs will not be available if you miss a deadline, you may still be eligible for some assistance to help offset your educational costs.
 Access the Free Application for Federal Student Aid (FAFSA) and answers to frequently asked questions at: www.luc.edu/finaid/apply_assistance.shtml.
 If you need more information or if you have questions, please e-mail the Office of Student Financial Assistance at firstname.lastname@example.org.